phbarna/react-test-app/README.md

 # I ran 'nvm install stable' to get a later version of node/npm
-# -- also I did 'nvm alias default 19.4.0 (to persist it on reboot)
+# -- also I did 'nvm alias default 19.4.0 (to persist node version on a shell)

 # Getting Started with Create React App